XeTute/HANNA/README.md

 ANNA stands for **Asadullah's Neural Network Architecture**.
 This repository contains the implementation of ANNA, which is why we named both the repository and the library "ANNA."
 The naming might be a bit confusing at first, but once you get used to it, navigating will be straightforward.

+# To-Do
+- Implement batched inference and use it for _ANNA::ANNA::train
+- In _ANNA::ANNA::train, also train on the modulo samples (`counter chunkRemainder = d[0].size() % chunkSize;`)
+- Upload OpenCL beta, which may include bugs and create a note at init for it (`[ANNA OpenCL-Version]: The OCL Version of ANNA is still in the testing phase.
+Please test before production deployment.`)

 # What This Repository Is
 This repository is a **header-only library** that requires no dependencies for CPU usage and uses **OpenCL** for GPU support.
 Initially, we planned to implement support only for CPUs and CUDA, but Intel's latest GPUs have proven excellent for consumer AI tasks.
 Additionally, OpenCL is not only compatible with GPUs but also runs on other hardware, making it a smarter choice overall.